6 Skills Every Junior Developer Needs To Succeed

 Because technical skills are not enough when a business person says he has already committed to the board that you, the developer, will deliver an affiliation platform in three months.
 Tech skills won’t get you promoted to a lead role.
 Tech skills won’t help you when some of your colleagues are toxic and they poison most people with their attitude.

-I define professionalism in this article along the line of actions that are in alignment with what developers and non-developers expect from a software developer.
+Jesse Altman has put together an infographic on professionalism in this article along the line of actions that are in alignment with what developers and non-developers expect from a software developer.
 This includes:

 - Defining your standards and sticking to them